Dosenpfand/ctf-writeups/writeup_2022_TJCTF_fastweb.md

 ## Exploitable Issue and Solution

-An exploitable issue and, as a result thereof, solution was found by my team mates `chriswe` and `ro`.
+An exploitable issue and, as a result thereof, solution was found by my teammates `chriswe` and `ro`.
 They invested time to understand the decompiled and dissasembled code of `verifyPassword` and discovered that the hash of the password is incorrectly and insufficiently compared to the reference one.
 To correctly validate a password just 4 bytes need to have a specific value: The bytes at index 6 and 7 need to be identical to the ones at index 0 and 1 of the reference password.
 Additionally bytes 4 and 5 need to be zero so the comparison stops immediately and `verifyPassword` returns `TRUE`.
 Using the hash of the user `sicer` this condition can be expressed as

 ```